jakeintravaia/assmprojectile/README.md

-# assmprojectile
+# Projectile Drop Time
-Final project for CSCI-4434-01, an assembly program that calculates projectile dropping trajectory from a moving aircraft
+Final project for CSCI-4434-01, an assembly program that calculates projectile drop time from a moving aircraft.